jeffriley/COMPAS-docs-test/docs/_build/html/_sources/post-processing-cosmic-integration.rst.txt

 This section contains a series of tutorials on how to use and get the most out of the COMPAS Cosmic Integration tools.
 The COMPAS
-Cosmic Integration tools are based on work done in `Neijssel et al. 2019 <https://arxiv.org/abs/1906.08136>`__.
+Cosmic Integration tools are based on work done in :cite:`Neijssel2019`.

 The duration from the birth of the binary until the merger as a double compact object (DCO) can range from a few million years
 (lifetime of the stars) to more than 100 Gigayears depending on the evolution of the system.